BUBBLE

 July 2021

-BUBBLE 3 also successfully launched
+BUBBLE 3 also launched successfully

-More about this topic
+More on this topic

-We are looking for you!
+We want you!

-Whether you are just starting out in your 1st semester or are already a space expert and no matter what you are studying, we can find an exciting position for everyone in our team.
-All our projects are organized in subsystems that are responsible for different sub-areas.
-If you already know what you want to do, get in touch with us!
+Whether you are just starting your first semester or are already an aerospace expert, and regardless of what you are studying, we can find an exciting position for everyone in our team.
+All of our projects are organized into subsystems that are responsible for different areas.
+If you already know what you are interested in, please contact us!

-Participation in BUBBLE is no longer possible due to the termination of the project, but the further developed project PARSEC is always looking for new members!
+Participation in BUBBLE is no longer possible due to the termination of the project, but the further developed PARSEC project is always looking for new members!

 BUBBLE Subsystems

-Project Lead
+Project Management

 Our all-rounders who hold the project together.
-They keep an eye on deadlines, manage communication and organize team events.
-Experienced club members create a framework for a successful project.
+They keep an eye on deadlines, manage communication, and organize team events.
+Experienced association members create the framework for a successful project.

 Structure